MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 ## Best practices

 * If you want to have an individual channel-level configuration of your bot, ensure that you track the configuration as per the channel.
-Configuration Data isn't stored and the invoke payload includes the sufficient [channelData](../../messaging-extensions/how-to/action-commands/create-task-module.md#payload-activity-properties-when-a-dialog-is-invoked-from-a-group-chat).
+Configuration data isn't stored and the invoke payload includes the sufficient [channelData](../../messaging-extensions/how-to/action-commands/create-task-module.md#payload-activity-properties-when-a-dialog-is-invoked-from-a-group-chat).

 * Provide a clear and user-friendly dialog that prompts the user to enter the required information for the bot to operate properly, such as a URL, an area path, or a dashboard link.